Bryceclark56/discord.py-tutorial/README.md

 For this tutorial, we assume that you are using Windows 10, and the example IDE/Editor will be [Visual Studio Code](https://code.visualstudio.com/).

+You should also be familiar with Discord and the basics of operating a Discord server.

 The following programs are required for this tutorial (You may install them as required, or install them ahead of time):

 Program | Download Page